Chewie/Conf-Vim/vim.markdown

 ### Buffers, windows, tabs

+* A buffer is an *instance of a file*
+* A window is a *view on a buffer*
+* A buffer can be viewed by multiple windows at the same time
+* A tab is a *collection of windows*
+* See :help windows

 ### Switching buffers

+* Don't forget to :set hidden
+* open a new buffer: :e(dit)
+* Delete a buffer: :bd(elete)
+* List all buffers: :ls
+* Previous and next buffer: :bp(rev) and :bn(ext)
+* Go to nth buffer: :b{1,2,3...}

 ### Managing windows

+* Windows commands begin with ^w
+* Split horizontally or vertically with ^w s and ^w v
+* Change active window with ^w hjkl
+* Close window with ^w c

 ### A word on tabs

+* Tabs in vim are not like any other text editors!
+* New since Vim 7.0
+* Create a tab with :tabe(dit)
+* Switch between tabs with gt and gT
+* Close tab with :tabc(lose)
+* As always, see :help tabpage

 # Advanced vimming

 ## Search and replace

 ### The search options

+* Forward and backward search with / and ?
+* next and previous occurence with n and N

 ### The almighty sed